Subject Co-ordinator: Mr M Hornby

 Music teaching at Coldean will deliver the requirements of the National Curriculum through half termly topics and teachers plan lessons based on our knowledge and skills document and the Charanga scheme of work, ensuring consistency and progression throughout the school.

 We recognise that music is a specialist subject and not all teachers are musical specialists, so we use the Charanga Musical School package to supplement our music curriculum.
-Music in KS2 at Coldean is mainly taught by Mr Hornby, a teacher who has a strong musical background.
+Music in KS2 at Coldean is mainly taught by Mr Taylor, who has a strong musical background.
 The Charanga package enables clear coverage of the music curriculum whilst also providing support and CPD for less confident teachers to deliver lessons.

 At Coldean teachers use the Charanga scheme of work as a supplement to their music lessons rather than following it as a prescribed model.
 Teachers tailor the units and use the ‘freestyle’ element of the package to provide thematic, cross-curricular lessons that also follow children’s interests.
 Music lessons are broken down into half-termly units and flexibility is provided to enable teachers to link with other subjects and follow pupil’s current interests.